AlmagroPe/Extract-data-from-documents/README.md

 - Enhance text segmentation using **transformers** instead of regex.
 - Optimize answer alignment in `train_bert.py`.
 - Expand the dataset with more bidding documents.

----

-## 📩 Contact
-If you have any questions or suggestions, feel free to open an issue or submit a pull request! 🚀